pbklink/motif-core/etc/motif-core.api.md

     id = "<All>";
 }

-// Warning: (ae-missing-release-tag) "AllBrokerageAccountsDataRecordsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AllBrokerageAccountRecordsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "AllBrokerageAccountsDataRecordsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AllBrokerageAccountRecordsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export abstract class AllBrokerageAccountsDataRecordsDataItem<Record extends BrokerageAccountDataRecord> extends AllBrokerageAccountsListChangeDataItem implements BrokerageAccountGroupDataRecordList<Record> {
+export abstract class AllBrokerageAccountRecordsDataItem<Record extends BrokerageAccountRecord> extends AllBrokerageAccountsListChangeDataItem implements BrokerageAccountGroupRecordList<Record> {
     // (undocumented)
     readonly brokerageAccountGroup: AllBrokerageAccountGroup;
     // (undocumented)